-31 Companies must comply with the recommendations of the Code, or disclose a possible departure from an individual recommendation together with an explanation for the departure.
+Companies must comply with the recommendations of the Code or disclose a possible departure from an individual recommendation together with an explanation for the departure.

-According to the Code, listed companies must also provide information on the principles for the remuneration of the board of directors, managing director, and the rest of the management team on their website.
+According to the Code, listed companies must also provide on their website information on the principles for the remuneration of the board of directors, managing director and the rest of the management team.
 Remuneration of the directors must be disclosed pursuant to the resolutions of the latest general meeting.
-With respect to the managing director, the website must provide up-to-date information on the amount of the managing director's fixed salary, description of long- and short-term remuneration systems, and other main terms of the managing director's service contract.
-The same information need to be disclosed on the rest of the managing director publicly available in its entirety as long as the required information is made publicly available in accordance with the Code.
+In respect of the managing director, the website must provide up-to-date information on the amount of the managing director's fixed salary, description of long- and short-term remuneration systems, and other main terms of the managing director's service contract.
+The same information on the rest of the management team needs to be disclosed on an aggregate level.
+There is no requirement to keep the agreement with the managing director publicly available in its entirety as long as the required information is made publicly available in accordance with the Code.